How do you organise an effective sales tour? Methods & tools

 And what do youuse to make your sales reps' work easier on the road?

-🤓Final tip: regularly calculate the profitability of your tours so that you can adjust the planning of the next ones!
+🤓 Last piece of advice for the road: regularly calculate the profitability of your rounds so that you can adjust the planning of the next ones!